kisio/yolo/Stage_two/explanation.md

 1. User runs `ansible-playbook terraform_playbook.yml`
 2. Ansible executes Terraform to provision infrastructure
-3. Terraform creates AWS resources and updates inventory
+3. Terraform creates GCP resources and updates inventory
-4. Ansible waits for the EC2 instance to be accessible
+4. Ansible waits for the Compute Engine instance to be accessible
 5. Ansible configures the instance with Docker
 6. Ansible deploys the application containers
-7. Application is accessible via the EC2 instance's public IP
+7. Application is accessible via the Compute Engine instance's public IP